miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

     Prediction accuracy on train data: 7.10%
     Prediction accuracy on test data:  8.38%

+# Add this interpretation
+Let's interpret these regression metrics in practical terms:
+- **Train Error (7.10%)**: On average, predictions deviate by 7.10% from true house prices
+  - For a $300,000 house, this means predictions are typically within ±$21,300
+- **Test Error (8.38%)**: Slightly higher error on unseen data
+  - For a $300,000 house, predictions are typically within ±$25,140
+- **Error Difference (1.28%)**: Small gap indicates good generalization
+- **Context**: For house price prediction, ~8% error is relatively good considering market volatility

 Great, the score seems reasonably good!
 But now that we know better which preprocessing routine seems to be the best (thanks to `RandomizedSearchCV`), let's go ahead and further fine-tune the ridge model.